HuSophia/husophia.github.io/_tabs/projects.md

 order: 3
 ---

-**A list of software projects I've worked on throughout my internships and classes**
+**A catalog of software creations stemming from both my internship experiences and academic pursuits:**

 + TSkin DNN - Deep neural network model for predicting sea surface skin temperature biases
 + TCVis - Python visualization and query of tropical cyclone paths for real-time hurricane reporting and analysis